bobtherobot/storeset/README.md

 - No dependencies
 - Easy set / get
 - Data stored as human readable JSON files.
-- Automatically saves config on exit (or crash).
 - Automatically stores in CWD (current working directory).
 - Can have multiple, seperate store files.
 - Can specify store location.